-A drill and an impact driver are both rotary driving tools that are helpful to have around the home, shop, or garage.
-Because they share some similarities, they are often confused with each other, but a drill and an impact driver are different enough that it's worth having each tool on hand to cover a wide spectrum of building and repair needs.
+A drill and an impact driver are rotary driving tools that are helpful to have around the home, shop, or garage.
+An impact driver is also sometimes called an impact drill; however, a drill and an impact drill (or driver) are two distinctly different tools.
+They share some similarities and are often confused.
+A drill and an impact driver are different enough that it's worth having each tool on hand to cover a wide spectrum of building and repair needs.

 What a Drill Is